DataStalker/Mpox-Analysis/mpox-analysis.md

-The final scatter plot shows the relationship between smoothed new monkeypox cases and smoothed new deaths per million population, using a color gradient and a minimalist theme. \`\`\`
+The final scatter plot shows the relationship between smoothed new monkeypox cases and smoothed new deaths per million population, using a color gradient and a minimalist theme.

-This R Markdown document converts your R script into a structured report with explanations and enhanced plot aesthetics.